WardDevs/qb-tunerjob-WIP-/README.md

 ## Todo
-- Add Logs (Doing it now)
+- Add Logs ✅
-- Add Items to shops
+- Add Items to tuner shops (Doing it now)
-- Make Items useable
+- Make Items useable (like the rgb controler and stuff) (Doing it now)
 - Add Garage
-- Add the flatbed thingy with qb-ui
+- Add the flatbed that moves uses qb-ui
 - Add qb-management